mattkope/cs504_team3/readme.md

 ## Note:
 Add required packages to requirements.txt.
-It would be even better if you specified verison number. pip install -r requirements.txt
+It would be even better if you specified verison number, but not required. pip install -r requirements.txt

 You need to read the documentation on how to authenticate with the kaggle API.
 You need to first create a json token file.
 This short video shows where to get it along with where to put it in your computer system so you don't have errors: https://www.youtube.com/watch?v=hzcV0hDkfzs&t=230s